-On the one hand, you likely need to spend your time assisting students who need more help.
+On the one hand, you likely need to spend time assisting students needing more help.

 On the other hand, by not giving those early finishers your time, you’re almost punishing them for not needing help.
 This is why it’s helpful to make connections with the teachers in the classrooms near you.

 Let’s say Raul is already done, but you think most of the other students will need at least 10-15 minutes more.
 You don’t want Raul to just sit there, and you also don’t want to ask him to help his classmates because that’s what he usually ends up doing.
 What if you could just pop your head into the classroom next door (or send a quick text) and ask if that teacher has a student Raul could speak with?

 Give Raul a pre-made handout to use or have him quickly write a few questions of his own using a recently studied theme or concept, and then either he can walk next door or the other student can come to your classroom.
 They can have short conversational visits while waiting for their respective classmates to be ready for the next activity or lesson.
 They will love this type of speaking activity!

 Ready to set up some conversational visits?
 Awesome!
 But first, here are a couple of things to consider before conducting speaking activities as a conversational visits.

 The first time I brought one of my classes to visit another was a complete disaster!
 My students were prepared with the speaking activity questions they were to ask, but being beginners, they didn’t know how to approach the other students to get started.
 Sure, they likely would have been fine doing this in their primary language.
 Knowing that they had to use English resulted in most of them completely freezing up.